alitursucular/alitursucular.github.io/_posts/2019-04-18-reactjs-login-log-out-toggle-button-using-states.md

 ---
 title: "ReactJS Login / Log Out toggle button using states"
 date: 2019-04-18
-tags: [React, toggle button, states, JavaScript, binding, methods, JSX]
+tags: [React, toggle button, states, JavaScript, binding, methods, JSX, git, GitHub]
 excerpt: "React is a modern way of dealing with the view layer by creating reusable UI components.
 This project is about building a toggle button using states.
 This is a fairly simple project but, still a good exercise.
 The collective knowledge of fundamental concepts enables us to deal with complex projects."
 ---